Crown Prince of Saudi Arabia: Crown Princes of Saudi Arabia (1933–present)

+Timeline

 History of the second deputy prime minister position

 The honorific title of "Second Deputy Prime Minister" goes back to 1967, in order to designate who was the senior prince not excluded from the throne.
 The position was created by King Faisal.

-In March 1965, under pressure from King Faisal and the House of Saud, crown prince Mohammed stepped down as apparent to the Saudi throne.
+In March 1965, under pressure from King Faisal and the House of Saud, crown prince Mohammed stepped down as heir apparent to the Saudi throne.
 Mohammed was known to have temper issues and drinking problems.
 As a result, King Faisal installed Prince Khalid as crown prince.
 However, he was reluctant to accept the offer of King Faisal to be named crown prince several times until March 1965.
 In addition, Khalid asked King Faisal to remove him from the position various times.
 One of the speculations about Prince Khalid's selection as heir designate was his lack of predilection for politics.
 In short, by selecting him as heir designate the royal family could create an intra-familial consensus.
 In 1967, crown prince Khalid expressed his desire not to preside over the Council of Ministers against King Faisal's request which led to the appointment of Prince Fahd as second deputy prime minister with the task of leading the Council meetings.
 Prince Saad and Prince Nasir, who were older than Fahd, were set aside from the throne due to being less experienced.

 When King Faisal was assassinated in 1975, King Khalid designated Prince Fahd as crown prince and Prince Abdullah as second deputy prime minister.

 As King Khalid became ill with old age, the question of who would succeed Abdullah as the second deputy prime minister became more pressing.
-King Faisal was succeeded by King Abdullah, followed by King Fahd as de facto Deputy Prime Ministers of The Kingdom.
+Prince Abdullah was succeeded by Prince Sultan as de facto Deputy Prime Minister of The Kingdom.

 Second Deputy Prime Ministers of Saudi Arabia (1967–2011)

 History of the deputy crown prince position

 The honorific title of "Deputy Crown Prince" dates back from 2014.
 The position was created by King Abdullah.
 Muqrin bin Abdul'aziz Al Saud was the first prince to hold the deputy crown prince position.
 Since 21 June 2017, the post of deputy crown prince has been vacant.
-Till this day, no man who has served as Deputy Crown Prince has ever become King.
+Until this day, no man who has served as Deputy Crown Prince has ever become King.